paulovieirajr/vieirajunior-90/README.md

   My name is Paulo Vieira, I'm 32 years old, I'm from Rio de Janeiro.
 I am a Systems Analysis and Development student with graduation scheduled for the end of 2023, I love technology and its nuances.
 </h3>
 <h3 align="center">
-  I currently work at <a href="https://www.ibm.com/br-pt" target="_blank">IBM</a> as an Associate Software Developer since May/2022.
+  I currently work at <a href="https://www.ibm.com/br-pt" target="_blank">IBM</a> as an Backend Developer since May/2022.
 </h3>
 <h3 align="center">
 I like working with the <em>Java/Spring and TypeScript/Angular</em> stack.